Game Industry Pushes Back Against Efforts To Restore Gameplay Servers - Slashdot

 Not only has Sony (now Daybreak) not run Project 1999 into the ground, they took the unusual step of officially endorsing it [everquest.com] in 2015.

-This is quite a change from
+This is quite a change from their attitude a decade earlier [slashdot.org], when they forced Winter's Roar, a customized emulated server, to shut down.

 Re: (Score:2)